He was the first thing I saw when I opened my eyes.

 He released a long, controlled, breath.
 “No. No, Olivia, it’s like we said, two guys.
 No women.”

 “I’d like to be the judge of that.”

 When he didn't reply, I snatched my bag and left, pettily ignoring his weak attempt at calling me back.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RitaCWrite a Review